MITgcm/MITgcm/doc/phys_pkgs/fizhi.rst

-Supersaturation or large-scale precipitation is initiated in the fizhi package whenever the relative humidity in any grid-box exceeds a critical value, currently 100 %.
+Supersaturation or large-scale precipitation is initiated in the fizhi package whenever the relative humidity in any grid-box exceeds a critical value, currently 100%.
 The large-scale precipitation re-evaporates during descent to partially saturate lower layers in a process identical to the re-evaporation of convective rain.

+.. _fizhi_clouds:

 Cloud Formation
 ###############